Denan Kemp

+Post football Kemp launched his own podcast and beer company, which has seen him described as "one of the most influential, Rugby League online content creators."

 Early years

 Kemp attended St Michael's College, Merrimac.
-Kemp went on to play rugby league with the Brisbane Wests in the Queensland Cup before joining Brisbane Broncos feeder club, the Toowoomba Clydesdales.
+Kemp went on to play rugby league with the Brisbane Wests in the Queensland Cup before joining Brisbane Broncos feeder club, the Toowoomba Clydesdales where he played on the wing in their 2006 Queensland Cup Grand Final defeat.
 He then was transferred to the Aspley Broncos in 2007 by the Brisbane Broncos.

 Brisbane

 Kemp made his first grade debut for the Broncos in round 10 of the 2007 NRL season, against the Manly-Warringah Sea Eagles.
 During the game Kemp scored an individual 75 metre try.
 This try was voted as the third best of the 2007 NRL season by NRL.com.

 In 2008, Kemp started the season strongly coming up with four tries in his first three games.
 He went on to play 24 games for the club in 2008.
-In round 12 he scored 4 tries while playing against the Parramatta Eels, equaling a club record set by Lote Tuqiri and Steve Renouf.
+In round 12 he scored 4 tries while playing against the Parramatta Eels, placing him equal second on most tries scored in a game for the club.
 The record came just hours after he had announced that he was joining the New Zealand Warriors for the 2009 season.
 When not selected for the first grade side, Kemp turned out for the Norths Devils in the Queensland Cup.

 Kemp was Brisbane's top try-scorer in 2008 and was named the club's rookie of the year.